History of Hawaii: Liliuokalani's attempt to re-write Constitution

 Liliʻuokalani assumed the throne in the middle of an economic crisis.
-The McKinley Act had crippled the Hawaiian sugar industry by removing the duties on sugar imports from other countries into the US, eliminating the previous Hawaiian advantage due to the Reciprocity Treaty of 1875.
-Many Hawaii businesses and citizens lost revenue; in response Liliʻuokalani proposed a lottery system to raise money for her government.
-Controversially, opium licensing was proposed.
+The McKinley Act had crippled the Hawaiian sugar industry by removing the duties on sugar imports from other countries into the US, eliminating Hawaii's advantage.
+Many Hawaii businesses and citizens lost revenue; in response Liliʻuokalani proposed a lottery and opium licensing.
 Her ministers and closest friends were all opposed to this plan; they unsuccessfully tried to dissuade her from pursuing these initiatives, both of which came to be used against her in the brewing constitutional crisis.

 Liliʻuokalani's chief desire was to restore power to the monarch by abrogating the 1887 Bayonet Constitution and promulgating a new one.
 The 1893 Constitution would have extended suffrage by reducing some property requirements.
 It would have disenfranchised many non-citizen Europeans and Americans.
-The Queen toured several islands on horseback, talking to the people about her ideas and receiving overwhelming support, including a lengthy petition in support of a new constitution.
-However, when the Queen informed her cabinet of her plans, they withheld their support, uncomfortable with what they expected her opponent's likely response to be.
+The Queen toured several islands on horseback, talking to the people about her ideas and receiving strong support, including a lengthy petition.
+However, when the Queen informed her cabinet of her plans, they withheld their support, because of what they expected to be her opponent's likely response.

-Liliʻuokalani's attempt to promulgate a new constitution on January 14, 1893, was the precipitating event leading to the overthrow of the Kingdom of Hawaii three days later.
-The conspirators' stated goals were to depose the queen, overthrow the monarchy, and seek Hawaii's annexation to the U.S. The conspirators were five American, one English and one German national.
+Liliʻuokalani's attempt to promulgate a new constitution on January 14, 1893, precipitated the overthrow of the Kingdom of Hawaii three days later.
+The conspirators' stated goals were to depose the queen, overthrow the monarchy, and seek US annexation.